nickcmiller/ci-cd-pipeline-ansible-jenkins-tf/README.md

     #Save it to the root Terraform folder when prompted
     Enter file in which to save the key (/home/ec2-user/.ssh/id_rsa): /home/ec2-user/.ssh/main_key

-    #Next type in the passphrase on the following prompts
+    #Next leave these empty on the following prompts as we don't want a passphrase
     Enter passphrase (empty for no passphrase):
     Enter same passphrase again:
     ```